prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-3-adding-mutations-to-your-api.md

 }
 ```

-## c.
-Updating our in-memory database
+## Updating our in-memory database

 Before we actually evolve our GraphQL schema, there's one thing we need to do: evolve our in-memory database.
 We need two new tables for the `orders` and `orderItems`.